Quotes from Newspapers and Books

 If you attack a train in Indiana, you’re gonna be jailed!

-In South Dakota, it is illegal to place firecrackers on railroad track.
+In South Dakota, it is illegal to place firecrackers on railroad tracks.
 The fine doubles if they are lit.

 In Rhode Island, it is illegal to operate a passenger car between a locomotive and a load of dirt.